mkloubert/vs-remote-debugger/README.md

 ##### Search

-Use the `find` command to search for a strings inside the "Debugger variables".
+Use the `find` command to search for strings inside the "Debugger variables".
 The following example searches for values that contain `Tanja` and `Kloubert`:

 ```
 find tanja kloubert
 Found 1 variables in entry 2: $D
 ```

-Another kind of search is to use regular expression by using `regex` command:
+Another kind of search is to use a regular expression by using `regex` command:

 ```
 regex (2016\-01\-)
 Found 1 variables in entry 2: $A
 ```

-To jump to the next match, simple use `next`.
+To jump to the next match, simply input `next`.

 #### Additional information